home-assistant/developers.home-assistant/docs/data_entry_flow_index.md

 Data Entry Flow is a data entry framework that is part of Home Assistant.
 Data entry is done via data entry flows.
 A flow can represent a simple login form or a multi-step setup wizard for a component.
 A Flow Manager manages all flows that are in progress and handles creation of new flows.

-Data Entry Flow is used in Home Assistant to create config entries.
+Data Entry Flow is used in Home Assistant to login, create config entries, handle options flow, repair issues.

 ## Flow Manager